matthewlehner/matthewlehner.net/source/2013-06-18-fieldguide-for-first-time-freelancers.html.markdown

 Resource: <a href="http://breakingthetimebarrier.freshbooks.com/">Breaking the Time Barrier</a>

-<h2>Cashflow</h2>
+Cashflow
+---

 Now that you’ve established a sane base rate you need to make sure that you’re able to pay your bills every month.
 Make sure that your contract has strict terms of payment and your client understands them.
 If the client breaks these terms, contact them immediately and stop working.
 Most times this will result in almost immediate payment.

 Use a time tracking and invoicing service that will allow you to set up automatic invoicing for hours worked on each project that you’re involved with, either semi-weekly or monthly.
 This will systematize your invoicing and remove the administrative task of sending out invoices.
 Beyond this, follow up with your clients if they haven’t paid you and the invoice is coming due.
 If they don’t respond, stop working immediately.
 This is very important.
 Your needs are important and you are not working for charity.